moov-io/customers/client/docs/CustomersApi.md

 > Disclaimer AcceptDisclaimer(ctx, customerID, disclaimerID, optional)

+Accept customer disclaimer

-Accept a disclaimer for the given customer
+Accept a disclaimer for the given customer which could include a document also

 ### Required Parameters